cloud-gov/cg-site/_docs/deployment/deployment.md

 1. cloud.gov works best with applications that follow the [Twelve-Factor App](http://12factor.net/) guidelines.
 This is more of a comprehensive philosophy than a set of requirements, and it helps explain how cloud.gov expects applications to behave.
 1. The Cloud Foundry [Considerations for Designing and Running an Application in the Cloud](https://docs.cloudfoundry.org/devguide/deploy-apps/prepare-to-deploy.html) apply to cloud.gov as well, including more details about the core principles above.
 1. The cloud.gov [production-ready guide]({{ site.baseurl }}{% link _docs/deployment/production-ready.md %}) explains how to prepare your application for success in production on cloud.gov.

+## Troubleshooting buildpack issues

+If you experience issues with your app that you believe might be buildpack related, please refer to [this knowledge base article](/knowledge-base/2021-05-20-managing-buildpack-changes/) for more information.